ultimate271/notes/достоевский/possessed/possessed01.02.03.Constance Garrett.md

 admittance, whereupon, without getting out of the carriage, she returned home, unable to believe her senses.

+# Nikolay is found to be suffering from brain disease
+## Nikolay goes into a frenzy in the cell
 And at last everything was explained!
 At two o'clock in the morning the prisoner, who had till then been calm and had even slept, suddenly became noisy, began furiously beating on the door with his fists,--with unnatural